qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/exercises/ideas/geospatial-data-experiences.md

 ## Discuss (**be constructive!**):

-* What are some particularly good/bad datasets you've been exposed to?
+* What are some particularly good/bad datasets you have been exposed to?
     <!-- alex ignore easy -->
 * What attributes of that dataset make it easy/hard to work with?